chozabu/JumpingCube/README.md

 All data is sent using the "example" class - "encoded" as a string.

-Mouse positions are sent rather than image diffs.
+Mouse XY positions are sent rather than image diffs.

 Expect mistakes, my C++ is very rusty, and im new to both QT and retroshare.